christerso/greenbone-case-study/README.md

 I included the .env file in the repository for easy testing.
 In production this would be excluded.

-For production use, the following improvements would be needed:
-- Authentication and authorization
-- Comprehensive integration tests
-- Structured logging with request tracing
-- Rate limiting and input sanitization
-- Monitoring and observability tools
-- Container orchestration setup

-Security considerations for production which I thought of during development:
+Security considerations for production use which I thought of during development:
 - Unassigned devices should trigger security alerts per CIS Controls
 - Device lifecycle management (active/inactive/returned status)
 I am sure there are plenty more things to do like: audit logging for all device assignments etc...